 Populate diagrams with nodes and connectors created and positioned based on data from data sources.
 In addition, data in any format can be easily converted, mapped, and consumed in the Diagram by setting a few properties, without having to write any code.
 The Diagram library supports loading data from a list or IEnumerable collection..

 You can export the Diagram to different image formats such as PNG, JPEG, and BMP.

 The Diagram library supports printing with a print preview option.
 You can also customize the page size, orientation, and page margin, and fit diagrams to a single page.

 Our WinForms Diagram control provides support to save your diagram state in both binary and SOAP formats, and load it back later for further editing using the serializer.
 It also supports serialization and deserialization of diagram (.edd) files.

-Our WinForms diagram control is designed to be a high-performance, easy-to-use, and easy-to-customize engine.
+Our WinForms Diagram control was designed to be a high-performance, easy-to-use, and easy-to-customize engine.
 Many of the classes and components in the library can be subclasses, so that users can extend and customize the library to meet their needs.
 The Diagram library, in fact, employs a model-view-controller (MVC) design to clearly separate data, presentation, and user interaction.

 We do not sell the WinForms Diagram control separately.
 It is only available for purchase as part of the Syncfusion WinForms suite, which contains over 100 WinForms controls, including Diagram.
 A single developer license for the Syncfusion Essential Studio for WinForms suite costs $995.00 USD, including one year of support and updates.
 On top of this, we might be able to offer additional discounts based on currently active promotions.
 Please contact our sales team to see if you qualify for any additional discounts.

 You can find our WinForms Diagram demo on